 Larger companies with substantial budgets may be best-off investing in a cloud-based solution.
 Microsoft Azure is a particularly good option for big businesses already heavily invested in Microsoft's cloud services.

 Deciding between them takes time, research, and careful consideration of your business needs.
-We recommend taking advantage of the many free trials available so you can see for yourself which GSS alternative is right for your organization.
+We recommend taking advantage of the many free trials available so you can see for yourself which Google Site Search alternative is right for your organization.